zhaoguanchen/interview/amazon/oa/oa.md

-## Min no. of swaps required to make binary string a palindrome
+## Min number of swaps required to make binary string a palindrome
 Range min query